ABOUT

 OFFICIAL BIO

 Amber Adams Niven is a mother of three, writer and creative guide rooted in Southern Appalachia.
-Her work lives at the intersection of motherhood, faith, identity, and the wild paths to wholeness.

-She is the co-author of Discovering the Appalachian Trail: A Guide to the Trail’s Greatest Hikes (Falcon Guides, 2022) and the forthcoming Hiking the Appalachian Trail Through Georgia, North Carolina, and Tennessee (Falcon Guides, 2026).
+She is co-author of Discovering the Appalachian Trail: A Guide to the Trail’s Greatest Hikes (Falcon Guides, 2022) and the forthcoming Hiking the Appalachian Trail Through Georgia, North Carolina, and Tennessee (Falcon Guides, 2026).
 Currently pursuing her MFA in Writing at Wilkes University, Amber is at work on a memoir that explores what it means to root in a place when your spirit longs to roam.
+Her writing has been featured in Smoky Mountain Living, Mountain Xpress, She Explores, The Trek.

-Her writing has been featured in Smoky Mountain Living, Mountain Xpress, She Explores, The Trek and regional publications.
-She lives in a log cabin in Marshall, North Carolina with her husband, Joshua Niven, and their three children, River, Indie, and Ezra.
-The Nivens run a small private retreat called Camp Happy Mundo
+She lives in a log cabin in Marshall, North Carolina with her husband, Joshua Niven, and their three children.
+The Nivens run a small private retreat called Camp Happy Mundo and Asheville Fine Art Printing.

 Fun fact: Amber starts most Saturdays with pancakes, herbal tea, and old records . . . living proof that the creative process runs best on beauty and ritual.